 - Sudden secrecy and withdrawal from loved ones

 - Behavioral changes and trouble in school or with authorities

 - Missing money or items which may be used to obtain drugs

 - Frequent illness which may fade throughout the day

 Marijuana abuse among teens is heightened on 4/20, as are the associated dangers.
 Marijuana can impair drivers just as much as alcohol, leading to potentially deadly situations.
 It also impairs one’s decision making, which can have lasting effects on your teen’s future.
-Even beyond those risks, it is incredibly difficult to recognize if marijuana has been doctored with other, much more dangerous substances.
+Even beyond those risks, it is incredibly difficult to recognize if marijuana has been laced with other, much more dangerous substances.
 The ultra-potent opioid Fentanyl is up to 5000 times more powerful than heroin and can easily cause a fatal overdose.
-Doctored batches of marijuana have been found to included Fentanyl as a means of extending or intensifying the high, but this unregulated use of Fentanyl has also attributed to the severe spike in overdose deaths in 2017.
+Altered batches of marijuana have been found to include Fentanyl as a means of extending or intensifying the high, but this unregulated use of Fentanyl has also contributed to the severe spike in overdose deaths in 2016.

 If your concerned your teen may be experiencing marijuana addiction, it is up to you to intervene and help them on the journey to recovery for a better future.
 Contact us today for more information about how we can help!